- Storm Watch & Storm Success, Part 1

 This is dumb.
 If you’re lucky, you get up to half an hour of tornado warning, if it’s considerate enough to touch down at a distance and with an observable and predictable path.
 The average warning time with today’s radar equipment is about 13 minutes, according to NOAA.
-But you might have just a few minutes, if that.
+But you might have just a few minutes, if even that.

 So I’m writing this post from my basement, waiting for the tornado to pass (it seems to be heading north of us) and making plans to improve my storm preparations.

 With older dogs, preparations could get a little sloppy.
 They knew the drill, and I could trust them in our shelter area.
 But like many people, I have a basement which is not puppy-proofed, which means spending more than a couple of minutes down there with a puppy could be anywhere from annoying to dangerous.
 So I had to disassemble a crate and reassemble it in a basement corner.
 (Less of a corner, really, and more of a concrete octagon, the foundation for our house’s tower stairs.
 It’s probably one of the sturdiest shelters I could find.)

 This is a better plan, anyway.
 The crate not only contains the puppy, but provides her a modicum of additional shelter should anything collapse on us.
 And it contains her, in case of destruction, until I can plan to get her out of a collapsed house safely.